Danica Patrick Says That Aaron Rodgers Is The First Boyfriend Who Offers To Buy Things, Like Dinner, For Her

-Chivalry is not dead!
-While it’s usually believed that a man should foot the bill on the first date, that hasn’t always been the case for Danica Patrick.
+Chivalry is not dead, apparently.
+While it’s usually believed that a man should foot the bill on the first date — according to older traditions, at least — that hasn’t always been the case for Danica Patrick.

-In a recent interview with In Depth With Graham Bensinger, the former NASCAR driver opened up again about her relationship with Green Bay Packers Quarterback Aaron Rodgers confessing that he is the first partner of hers who actually pays for things.
+In a recent interview with In Depth With Graham Bensinger, the former NASCAR driver opened up about her relationship with Green Bay Packers Quarterback Aaron Rodgers — confessing that he is the first partner of hers who actually pays for things.

 “I finally found someone who pays for things.
 That’s never happened.”